Alga-weyni/NineStarRenovations/replit.md

 Rate limiting is implemented to prevent abuse, and the server includes comprehensive error handling and logging.
 The API follows RESTful conventions with JSON responses and proper HTTP status codes.

 ## Data Storage Solution
-The application uses SQLite as the primary database with better-sqlite3 for Node.js integration.
+The application uses PostgreSQL (via Neon) as the primary database with @neondatabase/serverless for Node.js integration.
 The schema is managed through Drizzle ORM with TypeScript-first type safety.
 Database migrations are handled through Drizzle Kit with a dedicated migrations directory.

-The data model includes a comprehensive requests table supporting both landlord and tenant request types with shared and type-specific fields.
+The data model includes a comprehensive requests table supporting both landlord and tenant request types with shared and type-specific fields, and an admin_users table for secure authentication.
 File references are stored as JSON arrays, and the system includes audit fields for tracking creation and updates.

+Database initialization automatically creates a default admin user on first startup if none exists.

 ## PDF Generation System
 PDF generation is handled server-side using PDFKit for programmatic PDF creation.
 The system supports two modes: blank PDF generation for downloads and filled PDF generation from submitted form data.
 Templates include proper formatting, business branding, and comprehensive field mapping from the request data.